voldardard/i3block-scripts/README.md

 ## xlockctl
 A tools to manage easily a xautolock while regarding media or what else

-You can add thes line to you i3block.conf
+You can add these lines to you i3block.conf
 ```
 # Xlock
 #